 For another side dish recipe, you may also like the Beetroot and Horseradish Side Salad.

-How To Make a Perfect Swiss Chard Side Dish
+How To Prepare a Perfect Swiss Chard Side Dish

 A lectin-free, tasty and nutritious side dish